gitrdm/madios/REFORM_PLAN.md

 - [ ] Propose and discuss new filesystem structure (Phase 2)
 - [ ] Begin documentation improvements (Phase 3)
 - [ ] Plan first refactor target (Phase 4)

 ---

+## Baseline Log and Script Infrastructure (NEW)

+### Goals
+- Ensure reproducible, traceable regression testing and output comparison.
+- Provide a clear, versioned baseline for logs and outputs.
+- Automate baseline generation and comparison for future reforms.

+### Steps
+1. **Create Directories**
+   - Ensure `logs/` exists for baseline and regression logs.
+   - Ensure `scripts/` exists for automation and comparison scripts.
+2. **Generate and Version Baseline Log**
+   - Run CLI and test workflows with logging enabled.
+   - Save the resulting log as `logs/baseline_run.log` and version it in the repository.
+3. **Document Baseline Generation and Comparison**
+   - Add instructions to `TESTING.md` for generating baseline logs and outputs.
+   - Add instructions for using scripts in `scripts/` to compare logs and outputs for regression detection.
+4. **Review and Update Baseline**
+   - After major changes, regenerate and review the baseline log and outputs.
+   - Update documentation and scripts as needed to reflect new expectations.

+### Status (2025-06-25)
+- Baseline log and output comparison infrastructure is in place and documented.
+- All future regression detection will use these as reference artifacts.

+---